-The main goal is to integrate the interaction of consumers to a brand communication campaigns by selling products on e-commerce platforms and relaying clients on different sites.
+The main goal is to integrate the interaction of consumers to brand communication campaigns by selling products on e-commerce platforms and relaying clients on different sites.

 The luxury market

-As their income increases, consumers of the middle class and upper class buying more luxury goods.
-Today, luxury brands are gaining a significant part of their turnover on the Chinese territory.
+As their income increases, consumers of the middle class and upper class buy more luxury goods.
+Today, luxury brands are gaining a significant part of their turnover in the Chinese territory.
 It is estimated that 45% of Chinese luxury consumers aged 35 years or are a little younger, while the average Chinese millionaire is 37 years old, and 57 in the United States.
 In the longer term, these demographics will support the luxury market as the Chinese youth live longer(see this good post on Jing Daily).
 However, generational differences will be a new challenge for luxury companies.

-Such as Western consumers, Chinese consumers of the upper middle class react more strongly to advertising campaigns that play on the emotional dimension, while the middle class rather than mass based on the utility and durability.
+Such as Western consumers, Chinese consumers of the upper middle class react more strongly to advertising campaigns that play on the emotional dimension, while the middle class rather than mass based on utility and durability.

 The consumption pattern of the generation of Chinese born after 1980 will also change.
-Having grown up in environment of economic growth, they are more confident about their salary.
+Having grown up in an environment of economic growth, they are more confident about their salary.
 They also tend to be more loyal to brands and more able to discover new products and services.
 Moreover, there is also another phenomenon that appears in China, it is the emergence of the middle class in Western and northern China.
-For the past twenty years, economic growth has been concentrated on the cities of first and second rank and coastal regions.
-But in 10 years, the third and fourth tier cities will be the main drivers of the country’s economic growth.
-The new rich in the third and fourth tier cities are more likely to spend their disposable income on the sites of e-commerce, 27% against 18% in first-tier cities.
+For the past twenty years, economic growth has been concentrated on the cities of the first and second rank and coastal regions.
+But in 10 years, the third and fourth-tier cities will be the main drivers of the country’s economic growth.
+The new rich in the third and fourth-tier cities are more likely to spend their disposable income on the sites of e-commerce, 27% against 18% in first-tier cities.

 These new consumer trends show the need for a dual strategy.
-One to attract consumers of the middle class and second to attract the upper middle class, scattered throughout the vast Chinese territory.
+One to attract consumers of the middle class and the second to attract the upper middle class, scattered throughout the vast Chinese territory.

 What does it mean for you as a company?